unl-pal/typechange-bot/survey/templates/survey.md

-{{ USER }}, you added/removed a type annotation on the above line in this commit.
+{{ USER }}, you {{ ADDED }} a type annotation on the above line in this commit.
 Please respond by copying the text at the bottom, below the horizontal line, into a reply.

 {% include "footer.md" %}